piotrpenar/gcshttpx/SECURITY.md

 ### Explicit Credential Handling

-**gcs-httpx** prioritizes security through explicit credential management:
+**gcshttpx** prioritizes security through explicit credential management:

 #### ✅ What We Do